 New students will find the passage from high school to cégep to be exciting and challenging.
 They are looking forward to new academic challenges and personal growth.
 Outside class time, college students will find a host of opportunities through athletics, student activities and clubs to meet new people with different points of view and experience.
 With this comes growing independence and self-assurance.

 Parents who have been actively involved in their child’s education may find this transition a difficult one.
-It is imperative that parents continue to provide the support and encouragement that their children have become accustomed to.
-The following information will help parents understand the mission and the responsibilities of the Cegep student with the goal of success in mind.
+It is imperative that parents continue to provide the support and encouragement to which their children have become accustomed.
+The following information will help parents understand the mission and the responsibilities of the cégep student with the goal of success in mind.

 Policy on Confidentiality

 College policy and Bill 65 of the Province of Quebec guarantee the confidentiality of every student’s file at Champlain.
 No information can be released to anyone, including parents, or to any agency without the express written permission of the student.
 The only exceptions are certain designated members of the college administration, as well as the parents of the student under 18 years of age.
 The college encourages all students however, to keep their parents informed and involved in their education.
 The Academic Advisors are always available to both parents and students to consult with in regard to the subject of confidentiality.